 Students must have a health examination before being admitted to the University.
 The nursing student is required to have a Nursing Department health exam at the sophomore year.
 An annual TB test is required.
 Other special laboratory work may be necessary according to clinical agency policy.

-All nursing students are required to wear a white uniform with the Franciscan University of Steubenville insignia on one sleeve and the approved name tag.
-White lab coats with proper identification are required as necessary.
+All nursing students are required to wear white uniform pants with a green polo shirt with the Franciscan University of Steubenville logo on it and the approved name tag.
+White lab coats with the FUS logo are required.